GiuliaLo/Programming-Languages/README.md

 Homework from my programming languages class at Westminster College

 Group work from the Programming Languages class.
-Description is in hw4.pdf.
+Description is in CMPT 341 — Homework 4.pdf.

 To run:
 jFlex/bin/jflex algebra.jflex